georgemandis/recurse-zulip-checkin-downloader/README.md

 node app.js "George Mandis"
 ```

 That should do it!
-You'll see all of your check-ins output to the terminal as HTML.
+You'll see all of your checkins output to the terminal as HTML.
 If you'd like to output as markdown you can pass an optional markdown paramter after your stream topic:

 ```
 node app.js "George Mandis" markdown